 It is true that advances in AI, machine learning and natural language processing finally afford companies with the opportunity to automate call center QA, which represents a step-function change in efficiency for companies.
 But, the greater opportunity is to dramatically improve the effectiveness of QA by finally identifying the language techniques that actually drive quality.
 Armed with this insight, companies will then be well-positioned to automate their processes and finally capture the scale benefits of scientific and data-driven quality assurance.

 Our strong advice to service leaders is this—“fix first, then automate,” not the other way around.

 Interested in learning more?
-REGISTER FOR OUR JUNE 28TH WEBINAR in which we’ll share the experience of the credit union, BCU, in using AI to fix their QA function and bring new levels of quality and customer impact to the enterprise.
+Check out this recorded webinar in which we shared the experience of the credit union, BCU, in using AI to fix their QA function to bring new levels of quality and customer impact to the enterprise.